Spicy-Sparks/redux-store-observe/README.md

 ## Why?

 Redux provides you with a `subscribe()` method so that you can be notified when the state changes.
 However, it does not let you know what changed or subscribe to partial slices of the store. `redux-store-observe` will let you do that, also with custom equality functions.
+`redux-store-observe` completely supports typescript and reflects the types of your state.

 ## Install